 The community organization ACORN spearheaded this “voting rights” movement, which was led by veterans of George Wiley’s welfare rights crusade.
 Also key to the movement were Project Vote and Human SERVE, both founded in 1982.
 Project Vote is an ACORN front group, launched by former NWRO organizer and ACORN co-founder Zach Polett.
 Human SERVE was founded by Richard Cloward and Frances Fox Piven, along with a former NWRO organizer named Hulbert James.

 All three of these organizations — ACORN, Project Vote and Human SERVE — set to work lobbying energetically for the so-called Motor-Voter law, which President Bill Clinton ultimately signed in 1993.
+(It’s official name was the National Voter Registration Act of 1993.)
 At the White House signing ceremony for this bill, both Richard Cloward and Frances Fox Piven were in attendance.
 The new law eliminated many controls on voter fraud, making it easy for voters to register but difficult to determine the validity of new registrations.
 Under the new law, states were required to provide opportunities for voter registration to any person who showed up at a government office to renew a driver’s license or to apply for welfare or unemployment benefits.
 “Examiners were under orders not to ask anyone for identification or proof of citizenship,” notes Wall Street Journal columnist John Fund in his book, Stealing Elections.
-“States had to permit mailing voter registrations, which allowed anyone to register without any personal contact with a registrar or election officials.
-Finally, states were limited in pruning ‘deadwood’ –people who had died, moved, or been convicted of crimes – from their rolls.
+Moreover, states were required to permit the mailing of voter registrations, which enabled anyone to register without ever having any personal contact with a registrar or an election official.
+Further, restrictions were placed on states’ ability to prune “deadwood” – people who had died, relocated, or been convicted of crimes that made them ineligible to vote – from their rolls.

 The Motor-Voter bill did indeed cause the voter rolls to be swamped with invalid registrations signed in the name of deceased, ineligible or non-existent people — thus opening the door to the unprecedented levels of voter fraud and “voter disenfranchisement” claims that followed in subsequent elections during the 1990s, and culminating in the Florida recount crisis in the 2000 presidential election.
 On the eve of the 2000 election, in Indiana alone, state officials discovered that one in five registered voters were duplicates, deceased, or otherwise invalid.